hpssjellis/google-should-make-tensorflowTinyJS/README.md

 <details class="myDetails" closed> <summary>Script</summary>

-Today, we’ll explore the incredible potential of combining TensorflowJS with TfMicro and WebSerial.
+Let's explore the exciting potential of combining TensorFlowJS with TfMicro using WebSerial.
-TensorflowJS is so powerful when it comes to in-browser machine learning models for vision and sound.
+We're familiar with TensorFlowJS for vision and sound models, but now let's push further.
-But now, we are pushing the boundaries.
-Imagine this proof of concept using TinyMLjs training sensors and actuators in real-time—using low-cost microcontrollers—all within the browser.
+This proof of concept uses TinyMLjs to train sensor-based ML models for actuators on low-cost microcontrollers—all within the browser!

 </details>
 <hr>